stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Configured on spokes
 * TLV in hello of Spoke
-* Does not propagate EIGRP routes to its neighbours, unless a **leak-map**
+* Does not propagate EIGRP routes to its neighbors, unless a **leak-map**
 * Router can never be FS for remote networks (i.e. transit router)
 * Advertises subset of own networks
  * set with **eigrp stub**
  * summary, connected, static, redistributed, receive-only
-* Neighbours that see stub never send query to stub
+* neighbors that see stub never send query to stub

 Stub handles queries as such: -
 * Originating query packets - Same